 Like with many other dairy products, e.g., buttermilk or kefir, freezing is a possibility, but it comes with a cost.
 Cottage cheese tends to separate and become watery after thawing.
 And that’s why producers recommend that you shouldn’t freeze cottage cheese.
 Sure, some of that separation can be fixed by stirring the product, but the resulting texture won’t be anywhere near the original one.
 Because of that, frozen cottage cheese works only in sauces, casseroles, soups, and other cooked dishes.
 Eating it plain combined with some fruit or using as a topping will taste so-so at best and be gross at worst.

 When it comes to how to freeze cottage cheese, it all depends on how you plan on using it in the future.
 If you need the whole container, you can use the original one and simply chuck it into the freezer.
 For extra points, you can wrap it in a freezer bag.
 If you need a smaller portion, say for a sauce, it’s better to freeze it portioned so you can thaw as much as you need.
 To do that, you can use a muffin tin or an ice cube tray, depending on how much you need per recipe.
-The method of freezing is the same and described in detail in the linked article.

 Last but not least, thawing.
 As usual, the safest way of defrosting food is in the fridge.
 If you’re cooking a soup or a sauce on the stove, you can toss in the frozen cubes directly, without thawing them first.